danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 Set another validation preprocess for anonymized resources.
 - **Solve from anonymization.**
 Instead of redacting the fields to completely empty or null, figure out some way to keep some valid values in required fields.
+- **Solve by giving users validation report.** Add an command-line option _validateOutput_ to validate anonymized resources.
+If the resource is non-conformant, users will get a detailed report in verbose log.

 Solutions will be discussed in following sections.